 Here are the major mortgage types:

-With a Glossary Term: fixed-rate mortgage, your Glossary Term: interest rate – and your monthly payment of Glossary Term: principal and Glossary Term: interest - will stay the same for the entire Glossary Term: term of the loan.
-This type of mortgage tends to be the most popular because it protects homeowners from the possibility of future monthly payment increases (a situation faced by borrowers who select an Glossary Term: adjustable-rate mortgage) and is very straightforward.
+With a fixed-rate mortgage, your interest rate – and your monthly payment of principal and interest - will stay the same for the entire term of the loan.
+This type of mortgage tends to be the most popular because it protects homeowners from the possibility of future monthly payment increases (a situation faced by borrowers who select an adjustable-rate mortgage) and is very straightforward.

 When might a fixed-rate mortgage make sense?

-Most lenders today offer a fixed-period or “hybrid” ARM,—which is an adjustable-rate mortgage that features an initial fixed interest rate period, typically of 3, 5, 7, or 10 years.
+Most lenders today offer a fixed-period or hybrid ARM,—which is an adjustable-rate mortgage that features an initial fixed interest rate period, typically of 5, 7 or 10 years.
 After the fixed-rate period expires, the interest rate becomes adjustable for the remainder of the loan term.
 Fixed-period ARMs are often named by the length of time the interest rate remains fixed.

 When might a Hybrid ARM make sense?

 - If you believe interest rates will go down in the future; however, because rates are currently low, it may be more likely that rates will increase.
 So it’s important that you are confident that you can afford the monthly payment if the interest rate adjusts upwards to the maximum amount possible with this mortgage.